ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 ### ibmcloud secrets-manager secret-groups
 {: #secrets-manager-cli-secret-groups-command}

-Retrieves the list of secret groups that are available in your Secrets Manager instance.
+Retrieves the list of secret groups that are available in your {{site.data.keyword.secrets-manager_short}} instance.

 ```sh
 ibmcloud secrets-manager secret-groups